List of Squid Game characters: Han Mi-nyeo

 Han Mi-nyeo, also known as Player 212, is portrayed by Kim Joo-ryoung.

-An eccentric, loud, coarse and manipulative woman, Mi-nyeo is implied to be a con artist, and her reasoning behind joining the game is unknown.
-She also claims to have had a newborn child who had not been named or registered yet, though that claim is dubious.
-She quickly learns the ins and outs of the game and keeps her enemies close, initially playing the game selfishly like Jang Deok-su, and allies with whoever will provide her the most protection or benefits.
-After she helps Deok-su cheat during the Dalgona candy round, the two have sex and she joins his team, but he kicks her out in favor of physically strong male players during the tug of war round.
-Heartbroken, Mi-nyeo vows to kill him for his betrayal and joins Gi-hun and Sang-woo's team.
-As a result of not finding a partner for the Marbles game, she does not play that round but is kept alive, much to Deok-su's chagrin.
-When he chickens out during the glass stepping stones game, Mi-nyeo volunteers to go forward, but uses this as a farce to drag Deok-su and herself to their deaths in order to allow the other players to keep going forward.
+A loud, eccentric, and manipulative woman, Mi-nyeo is implied to be a con artist, though her reason for entering the games remains unknown.
+She claims to have had a newborn child who had neither been named or registered, but this claim is dubious.
+Mi-nyeo quickly adapts to the games' dynamics, initially playing selfishly like Jang Deok-su, and allies with those who offer her protection or benefits.
+After helping Deok-su in cheating during the ppopgi game, the two become sexually involved and Mi-nyeo joins his team.
+However, he expels her in favor of physically stronger male players for the tug of war game, prompting her to vow revenge and join Gi-hun's team.
+Mi-nyeo does not participate in the marbles game, as she lacks a partner, but is spared from elimination.
+When Deok-su hesitates during the glass bridge game, Mi-nyeo volunteers to go forward, only to drag Deok-su and herself to their deaths, allowing the finalists to advance and fulfilling her revenge.

-Han Mi-nyeo became one of the most polarizing characters in the series, though viewers praised her redemption at the end of her arc.
-Actress Kim Joo-ryoung, who had previously worked with director Hwang Dong-hyuk on the film Silenced, was personally contacted for the role by Hwang, and stated that working on Squid Game "felt like [she] was dreaming".
+Mi-nyeo became one of the most polarizing characters in the first season, although her ending received praise from viewers.
+Kim Joo-ryoung, who had previously worked with director Hwang Dong-hyuk on the film Silenced, was personally approached for the role by Hwang, and remarked that working on Squid Game "felt like [she] was dreaming".